EN

 Jan 21, 2025

-UX design (User Experience) should always be innovative and creative to meet the diverse and ever-changing needs of users.
-They desire a better product experience, easier to use, and more convenient.
-Therefore, UX design needs to focus on users and provide them with a great and different experience compared to competing products.
+The UX design (User Experience) should always be innovative and creative to meet the increasingly diverse and changing needs of users.
+They desire to experience a better, easier, and more convenient product.
+Therefore, UX design needs to focus on the user and provide them with an excellent and distinct experience compared to competing products.

-We can see banks and Fintech startups pursuing innovation, competing with each other over the latest design solutions and technologies.
-We are amazed by the incredible capabilities of new technologies, but this does not mean that applying them to products will ensure a perfect user experience.
+We can see that banks and Fintech startups are pursuing innovation, competing with each other for the latest design solutions and technologies.
+We are amazed by the incredible capabilities of new technologies, but this does not mean that if applied to the product, it will guarantee a perfect user experience.

-Most regular users do not have the time or desire to learn new technologies; many may feel frustrated if daily usage functions become unusual and not as expected.
-New technologies should be applied appropriately and bring benefits to users, helping them easily use them to solve their problems.
+Most ordinary users do not have the time or desire to learn about new technologies; many may feel frustrated because daily functionalities become unusual and not as expected.
+New technologies should be applied appropriately and bring benefits to users, making it easy for them to solve their issues.

-Therefore, implementing new designs or technologies should happen gradually and strategically, without threatening core features.
-Generally, you do not need to reinvent the wheel but should optimize tested and familiar solutions for users.
-In this case, you can be assured that there will be no need to guide users about your service.
+Thus, the implementation of new designs or technologies should occur gradually and strategically, without threatening core features.
+Generally, you do not need to reinvent the wheel but should optimize proven solutions that are familiar to users.
+In this case, you can be assured that you will not need to guide users about your service.

-2. Just provide the design according to the requirements
+2. Just providing the design that meets the requirements is enough

-To design UX successfully, it is not enough to merely design according to the stipulated requirements; one should also consider many other important factors that need to be met by users and businesses.
+To successfully design UX, it is not just about designing according to the specified requirements, but also considering many other important factors that need to be met by users and businesses.

-In fact, a good product not only meets the needs and expectations of users but also must ensure that it meets the business goals of the company.
-A UX Designer needs to understand the business model of the product, marketing strategy, usage context - who the users are?
+In reality, a good product not only meets the needs and expectations of users but also must ensure that it meets the business goals of the company.
+The UX Designer needs to understand the business model of the product, the marketing strategy, the context of use - who the users are?
 What are their issues and needs?
-This information will help UX Designers gain better insights into customers’ goals and needs, enabling them to optimize the user experience and align with the company's business objectives.
+This information will help the UX Designer gain a better understanding of customer goals and needs, helping to design to optimize the user experience and meet the company's business goals.

-The UX design process always starts from top to bottom; understanding the business model of the product helps UX designers make logical design decisions aligned with the company’s business strategy.
-If a product requires advanced features and must charge fees to ensure financial sustainability for the company, then the UX designer must ensure that this feature is designed in a way that users can comprehend and are willing to pay for.
+The UX design process always goes from top to bottom; understanding the business model of the product helps the UX designer make reasonable design decisions that align with the company's business strategy.
+If the product requires using premium features and needs to charge fees to ensure financial viability for the company, then the UX designer needs to ensure that these features are designed so that users can understand and are willing to pay.

 3. The more features, the more satisfied the users

-One of the most enlightening experiences of my life in the early days of my career was participating in a company undergoing digital transformation, where my task was to design a job search application that integrated many intriguing features that were unrelated.
-Needless to say, the project failed; the investors lacked financial resources, the development team did not have enough capacity, and users were disappointed because it was not engaging enough and did not meet their needs.
+One of the most enlightening experiences of my life in the early days of my career was being involved in a company in the process of digital transformation, where my mission was to design a job search application that integrated many interesting features, but they were unrelated.
+There’s no need to say, this project failed; the investor lacked financial support, the development team did not have enough resources and capabilities, and users were disappointed because it was not engaging enough and did not meet their needs.

-The more features do not mean users will be more satisfied, as this can cause various issues.
+The more features do not mean that users will be more satisfied, as this can cause various problems.
 You should learn more about the concept of Minimal Viable Product.
-Before starting a project, it is crucial to understand which core functions are most requested by and utilized by customers.
+Before starting a project, it is essential to understand which core functionalities are most requested and used by customers.

-First, when there are too many features, users may feel confused and find it challenging to use your product.
+Firstly, when there are too many features, users may feel confused and have difficulty using your product.
 This can lead to dissatisfaction and loss of trust in your product.

-Second, too many features can also make your product slower and harder to use.
-If your product requires too many steps to achieve a specific goal, users may feel they are wasting time and will be dissatisfied.
+Secondly, too many features can also make your product slower and harder to use.
+If your product requires too many actions to achieve a specific goal, users may feel they are wasting time and become dissatisfied.

-Finally, adding too many features can make your product seem cluttered and harder to understand.
-If your product is not simple and easy to use, users may not want to use it and may switch to other products.
+Finally, adding too many features can make your product more complicated and difficult to understand.
+If your product is not simple and easy to use, users may not want to use it and switch to other products.

-Therefore, instead of focusing on adding as many features as possible, concentrate on ensuring that the features are meaningful and useful for the users.
+Therefore, instead of focusing on adding as many features as possible, focus on ensuring that the features are meaningful and useful for users.
 Pay attention to how users interact with your product and design your product to best meet their basic needs.

 4. UX design should only be based on quantitative data

-It goes without saying that design based on quantitative data is an extremely promising approach in the product industry, especially in the financial sector.
-The advantage of this method is clear: designing solutions backed by statistics, measurable outcomes of design decisions, and testing as well as choosing the best solutions.
+There is no doubt that design based on quantitative data is an extremely promising approach in the product industry, especially in finance.
+The advantages of this method are clear: design solutions are proven by statistics, measurable results of design decisions and experiments, as well as selecting the best solutions.

 Essentially, this is a scientific system, relying on data to achieve maximum conversion and measurable effectiveness.
-The main slogan of this method: no random actions, no emotional solutions, only designs proven by numbers.
-For the manager of any financial organization, relying on data as a basis for applying design solutions is a rational approach.
+The main slogan of this approach: no random actions, no emotional solutions, only designs proven by numbers.
+For managers of any financial organization, relying on data to justify implementing design solutions is a reasonable approach.

-Quantitative data can provide information about usage levels, user behavior on the product, helping to make reasonable design decisions and evaluate product effectiveness.
-However, it does not provide complete information about users' thoughts and feelings when using the product.
-Creating a good user experience requires a combination of both quantitative and qualitative data, along with an understanding of users and the designer's experience.
+Quantitative data can provide information about usage levels, user behavior on the product, helping to make reasonable design decisions and assess product effectiveness.
+However, it does not provide complete information about the thoughts and feelings of users while using the product.
+Creating a good user experience requires a combination of quantitative and qualitative data, along with an understanding of users and the designer's experience.

-Thus, it is necessary to combine both quantitative and qualitative data to gain a better understanding of users' needs and expectations.
-This can be achieved through methods such as interviews, surveys, polls, and directly observing users using the product.
+Therefore, it is necessary to combine both quantitative and qualitative data to gain a clearer understanding of users' needs and expectations.
+This can be achieved through methods like interviews, surveys, polls, and direct observation of users using the product.

-Using both quantitative and qualitative data will help create a good user experience that meets users’ needs and provides value to the business.
+Using both quantitative and qualitative data will help create a good user experience, meet user needs, and provide value for the business.

 5. Financial experts know exactly what their users want